Skip to main content Skip to Table of Contents

 1. Check that the text alternative (combination of the accessible name and accessible description) is not empty.
 [SC 1.1.1]

-2. Check that the non-empty text alternative (combination of accessible name and accessible description) identify and describe the purpose of the CAPTCHA.
+2. Check that the non-empty text alternative (combination of accessible name and accessible description) identifies and describes the purpose of the CAPTCHA.
 [SC 1.1.1]

 3. Check that alternative forms of CAPTCHA are provided, at a minimum, for users without vision and users without hearing.
 [SC 1.1.1]